jmpessoa/lazandroidmodulewizard/readme.txt

 Version 0.6 - rev. 15 - 17 February 2015 -

+	MINOR IMPROVEMENT:

+	jEditText:
+		NEW property:
+			HintTextColor; <<-A suggestion and request by Ps

+Version 0.6 - rev. 15 - 17 February 2015 -

 	MINOR IMPROVEMENTS:

 	jApp:
-		LOST property: // <<--A suggestion and request by rx3.fireproof Device.PhoneNumber
+		LOST properties: // <<--A suggestion and request by rx3.fireproof Device.PhoneNumber
 			Device.ID;
 	jForm: